 - ½ milk or condensed milk

 - Sugar to taste

 - In a medium sized pot, add the uncooked bob and water and boil for about three to five minutes.
 Once boiled, drain the pearls, and run them under cold water.

 - Meanwhile, combine the honey and hot water to make a simple syrup and mix in the cooked boba.
 Set aside.

-- In a pot of water, add the jasmine tea leaves and bring the water to a boil.
+- Add the jasmine tea leaves to a pot of water and bring the water to a boil.
 Let the leaves boil in the water for three to seven minutes for a deeper taste of the tea.

 - In a glass, add the honey boba at the bottom.
 Drop in the ice and then pour over the jasmine tea.
-Finally end with your choice of diary, either milk or cream.
+Finally, end with your choice of dairy, either milk or cream.
 Stir, serve, and delight in the flavor!